Skip to main content

 Managing Stress and Sleep for Cognitive Clarity

-The interplay between stress, sleep, and is a critical axis to manage during perimenopause.
+The interplay between stress, sleep, and hormonal health is a critical axis to manage during perimenopause.
 Chronic stress elevates cortisol levels, which can have a detrimental effect on the hippocampus, the brain’s memory center.
 Since estrogen helps to buffer the effects of cortisol, its decline can leave the brain more vulnerable to stress-induced cognitive impairment.

 Similarly, sleep disturbances are a hallmark of the menopausal transition, often driven by night sweats and anxiety.
 Sleep is when the brain consolidates memories and clears metabolic waste products.
-Poor sleep quality directly translates to next-day cognitive difficulties, exacerbating the that many women experience.
-Implementing rigorous sleep hygiene practices and stress-reduction techniques like mindfulness or meditation can significantly improve by lowering cortisol and allowing the brain the restorative time it needs to function optimally.
+Poor sleep quality directly translates to next-day cognitive difficulties, exacerbating the brain fog that many women experience.
+Implementing rigorous sleep hygiene practices and stress-reduction techniques like mindfulness or meditation can significantly improve cognitive function by lowering cortisol and allowing the brain the restorative time it needs to function optimally.

 Academic